ayush-kumar-1/thesis/README.md

 The first dataset restriction only considers SNAP-eligible households, but these estimates may suffer from endogeneity in the form of self-selection.
-Eligible non-participants may have better nutrition than participants leading to an underestimation of SNAP's effects.
+Eligible non-participants may have better nutrition than participants leading to an underestimation of SNAP’s effects.
 The second restriction seeks to alleviate this problem by adding non-eligible households near the cut-off for eligibility.
 The income cut-off for SNAP eligibility is at least 130% of the federal poverty guideline, but